tarungoyal31/FlickrImageSearch/README.md

 Basic MVP architecture is being used here for better code readability and testability.

+App is named as "Image Search" and it is using android's default icon.

 Features
 --------
 This app presents user with following features.